tsuru/tsuru/docs/apps/quickstart/python.rst

 Git deployment
 ==============

-When you create a new app, tsuru will display the git remote that you should use.
+When you create a new app, tsuru will display the Git remote that you should use.
 You can always get it using `app-info
 <http://godoc.org/github.com/globocom/tsuru/cmd/tsuru#Display_information_about_an_app>`_
 command: